On sensitivity in bipartite Cayley graphs: Introduction

 Recently, Huang~\cite{huang2019induced} proved the Sensitivity Conjecture~\cite{Sensitivity} by showing that an induced subgraph on more than half of the vertices of the $d$-dimensional hypercube $Q_d$ has maximum degree at least $\sqrt{d}$.
 For a graph $G=(V,E)$ denote by $\alpha(G)$ the size of a largest independent set in $G$, by $\Delta(G)$ its maximum degree, and for a $K\subseteq V$ by $G[K]$ the subgraph induced by $K$.
 Define the \emph{sensitivity} $\sigma(G)$ of $G$ as the minimum value $\Delta(G[K])$ among all the $K\subseteq V$ on more than $\alpha(G)$ vertices.
 Since in a regular bipartite $G$ one has $\alpha(G)=\frac{|V|}{2}$, Huang's result can be expressed as $\sigma(Q_d)\geq\sqrt{d}$.
 Huang asks what can be said about $\sigma(G)$ if $G$ is a ``nice'' graph with high symmetry.
 Further, since by a result of Chung, F\"uredi, Graham, and Seymour~\cite{CFGS88} the bound for $Q_d$ is tight, he wonders for which graphs a tight bound on the sensitivity follows from his method.

-The present paper studies both these questions by considering (simple, undirected\footnote{Even if graphs are considered undirected, in figures we use arcs to represent generators of order larger than $2$ to increase readability.}, right) \emph{Cayley graphs} of groups to be ``nice'' with high symmetry.
+The present paper studies both of these questions by considering (simple, undirected\footnote{Even if graphs are considered undirected, in figures we use arcs to represent generators of order larger than $2$ to increase readability.}, right) \emph{Cayley graphs} of groups to be ``nice'' with high symmetry.
 That is, for a group $\Gamma$ and a subset $C\subseteq\Gamma$ define $\Cay(\Gamma,C)$ with $\{x,y\}\in E$ if and only if $x^{-1}y\in C$.
-First positive results into this direction were obtained by Alon and Zheng~\cite{alon2020unitary} for elementary abelian 2-groups.
+First positive results in this direction were obtained by Alon and Zheng~\cite{alon2020unitary}, who proved that in a $d$-regular Cayley graph $G$ of an elementary abelian 2-group, then $\sigma(G) \geq \sqrt{d}$.
 Then recently, Potechin and Tsang~\cite{potechin2020conjecture} showed that for every $d$-regular Cayley graph $G$ of an abelian group any set of vertices of more than half the vertices induces a subgraph with maximum degree at least $\sqrt{{d}/{2}}$ -- hence answering Huang's question in the bipartite case.
 Moreover, they conjectured this lower bound to hold for Cayley graphs of general groups.
-However shortly after, Lehner and Verret~\cite{verret2020counterexamples} found a bipartite cubic Cayley graph $G$ of a dihedral group with $\sigma(G)=1<\sqrt{3/2}$ -- thus, rejecting the above conjecture.
+However shortly after, Lehner and Verret~\cite{verret2020counterexamples} found a bipartite cubic Cayley graph $G$ of a dihedral group with $\sigma(G)=1<\sqrt{3/2}$ -- thus, refuting the above conjecture.
 Moreover, they construct an infinite family of bipartite Cayley graphs of $2$-groups of unbounded degree, with $\sigma(G)=1$ for every member $G$ of the family.
 Thus, concerning Huang's questions, $\sigma(G)$ cannot be bounded from below by a function of the degree for general Cayley graphs.

-In the fist part of the present paper, we give three more \emph{insensitive} families of Cayley graphs, i.e., they have unbounded degree but $\sigma(G)=1$ for all their members $G$.
+In the first part of the present paper, we give three more \emph{insensitive} families of Cayley graphs, i.e., they have unbounded degree but $\sigma(G)=1$ for all their members $G$.

 The first family are bipartite \emph{dihedrants}, i.e., Cayley graphs of the dihedral group (Theorem~\ref{thm:mathchindihedral}).
 The smallest member of this family is the graph presented in~\cite[Section 3]{verret2020counterexamples} as well as the smallest non-cyclic, bipartite Cayley graph with $\sigma=1$ among all groups.